Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## The command is:  <uses-permission android:name="android.permission.QUERY_ALL_PACKAGES" />
 ## I should type this command above inside the Tag <manifest xmlns:android="http://schemas.android.com/apk/res/android" ... /> at any place.
 ## At pubspec.yaml I needed to place this command at - dependencies: url_launcher: ^6.1.8

+# Refactoring the code

+## I changed all the calling Dialog and Alert functions to have only one, because I intended to avoid the repetitions.
+## So I introduced a specific String parameter in every calling functions to solve it.